woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_authentication.md

 #### Collect parameters ####

 Collect and normalize your query string parameters.
-This includes all oauth_* parameters except for the oauth_signature itself.
+This includes all `oauth_*` parameters except for the `oauth_signature` itself.

 These values need to be encoded into a single string which will be used later on.
 The process to build the string is very specific:

 1. [Percent encode](https://dev.twitter.com/oauth/overview/percent-encoding-parameters) every key and value that will be signed.
 2. Sort the list of parameters alphabetically by encoded key.
 3. For each key/value pair:
-	- Append the encoded key to the output string.	- Append the `=` character to the output string.
+	- Append the encoded key to the output string.
+	- Append the `=` character to the output string.
 	- Append the encoded value to the output string.
 	- If there are more key/value pairs remaining, append a `&` character to the output string.